tbo47/tbo47.github.io/debian13.md

 ```

-In `.zshrc` add the following line:
+In `.zshrc` add memory to nodejs with:
 ```bash
 export NODE_OPTIONS=--max_old_space_size=8192
 ```